Member, Board of Directors, The Atlantic

 Member, Board of Directors, Essence Communications Inc.

-At the helm of ESSENCE since 2001, Ebanks has emerged as a foremost authority on women and the multicultural market, as well as a passionate brand steward, focused on the cross-platform expansion of ESSENCE from traditional magazine media to an international powerhouse comprising digital, video, television and experiential.
+At the helm of ESSENCE since 2001, Ebanks has emerged as a foremost authority on women and the multicultural market, as well as a passionate brand steward, focused on the cross-platform expansion of ESSENCE from traditional magazine publishing to an international media powerhouse comprising digital, video, television, and experiential media.
 Under her leadership, the ESSENCE Festival is now the country’s largest annual consumer event—attracting more than a half-million attendees, with support from the world’s top enterprise partners.

 Before taking the reins at ESSENCE, Ebanks began a 15-year career at Time Inc. as the general manager and financial director for Time Inc.’s Money magazine.
 Subsequently, she was a vice-president in Time Inc.’s corporate division, where she led the acquisition of ESSENCE.
 Prior to joining Time Inc., she served as the corporate business manager for Condé Nast’s 13 titles.